 For beautiful photo mats, round off your corners...

 Over time you'll most likely purchase a few paper punches as you add to your scrapbook materials.
 As you start out, begin with a rounded corner punch.
 This punch comes in handy for finishing off your pages and for creating attractive corners for photo mats.
-A corner punch is simple to use.
+A corner decorative paper punch is simple to use.

 So there you have it.
 These five essential scrapbooking tools will help you create better layouts!